gavinrozzi/grwebsite/content/post/a-spatial-analysis-of-nj-cannabis-dispensaries/index.md

 Individual dispensaries are mapped as pink points.

-Municipalities are mapped and colored by population, and were included in this map if 100% of their boundaries were placed them at a maximum drive time of 30 minutes or greater to reach the nearest dispensary.
+Municipalities are mapped and colored by population, and were included in this map if 100% of their boundaries placed them at a maximum drive time of 30 minutes or greater to reach the nearest dispensary.

 110 municipalities which are home to 756,034 New Jerseyans face maximum